DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

     return {"prediction": s}
 ```

 As you can see, we need to initializie our `prediction` API as a blueprint called `prediction_api`.
-Now that we have set up our first endpoint, we can add as many new endpoints as we like.
+After we have set up our first endpoint, we can add as many new endpoints as we like.
 In this way we can maintain each endpoint seperate in their own file easily.
 That's it, the prediction API is set up!

-Now we can simply import the blueprint `prediction_api` and use it in our Flask `app.py`:
+Finally, we can simply import the blueprint `prediction_api` and use it in our Flask `app.py`:

 ```python
 # api/app.py